 Vector - Resource Management Allocation

-A lot of new developers to C++ attempt to build a Vector like container as a learning processes.
+Many new developers of C++ attempt to build a Vector like container as a learning process.
 Getting a simple version of this working for POD types (like int) is not that complicated.
-The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++ especially when you start looking at efficiency and exception safety.
+The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++, especially when you start looking at efficiency and exception safety.
 This set of five articles looks at building an efficient Vector implementation.
 I show some of the common mistakes and explain why and how to resolve the problems:

 Rule of Zero

-You will notice that half the attempts below Sources are Vector implementations the other half are for Matrix implementations.
-I mention both because I want to emphasize the Separation of concerns.
+You will notice that half the attempts below Sources are Vector implementations, and the other half are for Matrix implementations.
+I mention both to emphasize the Separation of concerns.
 An object should be responsible for either business logic or resource management (not both).
-A lot of the Matrix implementations are trying to mix resource management (memory management) with the business logic of how matrices interact.
-So if you want to write a matrix class you should delegate resource management to a separate class (In a first pass std::vector<int> would be a good choice).
+Many Matrix implementations try to mix resource management (memory management) with the business logic of how matrices interact.
+So if you want to write a matrix class, you should delegate resource management to a separate class (In a first pass, std::vector<int> would be a good choice).

 • Destructor